-What are Private Foundations in Canada?
+What are Foundations in Canada?

-Private foundations in Canada are set up either as trusts or corporations with the main goal of donating funds to qualified donees or conducting their own charitable activities.
+Foundations in Canada are set up either as trusts or corporations with the main goal of donating funds to qualified donees or conducting their own charitable activities.

 How are Private Foundations Different from Charities?

-Steps to Establish a Foundation in Canada
+Steps to Start a Foundation in Canada

 1. Seek Professional Guidance: It's recommended to consult with a charity lawyer or someone with a comprehensive understanding of Canadian charity laws and regulations regarding foundations before beginning the setup process.
 This will help ensure that you comply with all legal requirements and regulations and avoid any potential legal issues in the future.